Diocese of Portland: 1875 to 1900

 On February 12, 1875, Pope Pius IX elevated the Diocese of Boston to the Archdiocese of Boston.
 He moved the Diocese of Portland from the Archdiocese of New York to the new archdiocese.
 That same month, the pope appointed James Healy from Boston as the new bishop.
 Healy was the first African-American Catholic bishop in the United States, although he kept his racial identity a secret.
-Healy supervised the setup of the new Diocese of Manchester.

 Early into his tenure as bishop, Healy became involved in a conflict with one of his priests, Jean Ponsardin of Biddeford, Maine.
 Healy suspected that Ponsardin had been stealing money that the diocese had given him to build a new church.
 After four years of construction, the building only had a basement and unfinished exterior walls.
 Healy refused to give Ponsardin any more money and suspended him from ministry in October 1877.
 Ponsardin then appealed his suspension to the Vatican, which created gossip among officials there.
 Healy finally agreed to pay Ponsardin's debts on the condition that he leave the diocese.

 The Ponsardin matter caused such embarrassment for Healy that he submitted his resignation to Leo XIII in 1878, but the pope rejected it.
 In 1884, Pope Leo XIII erected the Diocese of Manchester and removed New Hampshire from the Diocese of Portland.
 This action reduced the diocese to its current territory, the State of Maine.
-By the time Healy died in 1900, the diocese had 92 priests, 86 churches, and 96,400 Catholics.
+Healy supervised the setup of the new diocese.
+The Sisters of Charity of St. Hyacinthe in 1888 opened St. Mary's Hospital in Lewiston, the first hospital in that community.
+Today it is St. Mary's Health System.By the time Healy died in 1900, the diocese had 92 priests, 86 churches, and 96,400 Catholics.